influxdata/docs-v2/content/influxdb/v2.3/write-data/no-code/load-data.md

 4. Under **Subscribe to a topic**, in the **Topic** field, enter the MQTT topic name to subscribe to.
 Note, MQTT brokers typically support the wild cards `+` and  `#`.

    - To subscribe to all topics in a directory, use `+`.
 For example, if an `iotdevices` directory includes two directories called `asia` and `europe`, to subscribe to a `sensor` topic in either directory, use `iotdevices/+/sensors` to subscribe to `iotdevices/asia/sensors`, and `iotdevices/europe/sensors`.
    - To subscribe to all topics in a directory, use `#`.
 For example, `iotdevices/#` subscribes to all topics in the  `iotdevices` directory.
+For more information about MQTT subscriptions and wildcards, see [the MQTT specification for Topic Names and Topic Filters](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901241).

 5. Under **Write Destination**, select an existing InfluxDB bucket to write data to or click **+ Create bucket**.
 For more information, see [Create a bucket](/influxdb/cloud/organizations/buckets/create-bucket/).